grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 8: Files

-We learn how to open data files on your computer and read through the files using
+We learn how to open data files on your computer and read through the files using Python.

 9: Lists